Human Services (HS)

 Terms Typically Offered: Winter

-Focuses on identifying how cultural differences impact service delivery in human service programs.
+This course demonstrates how understanding cultural differences impacts service delivery in human service programs.
 Personal, community, and institutional bias will be discussed.
-In addition, students will practice delivery and adaptation of counseling strategies cross culturally.
-3 lecture hrs/wk
+Practice in delivery and adaptation of counseling strategies cross-culturally will be included

 Terms Typically Offered: Spring